Frequently Asked Questions

 ASIO and other intelligence agencies are exempt agencies under the Freedom of Information Act 1982.
 This means members of the public are not able to request or obtain access to current intelligence agency records.

-If you have applied for access to a document under the Freedom of Information Act 1982 (FOI Act) or the Archives Act 1983 (Archives Act) and the relevant Commonwealth agency is claiming an exemption under section 33 of the FOI Act, then IGIS may be asked to give evidence.
+If you have applied for access to a document under the Freedom of Information Act 1982 or the Archives Act 1983 and the relevant Commonwealth agency is claiming an exemption under section 33 of the FOI Act or Archives Act, respectively, then IGIS may be asked to give evidence where that document relates either directly or indirectly to an intelligence agency.

 Exemptions under section 33 relate to damage to the security, defence or international relations of the Commonwealth and to the disclosure of information communicated in confidence by a foreign government.
 IGIS can be requested to give expert evidence to the Information Commissioner and the Administrative Appeal Tribunal (the AAT) on the requested material and the categories of exemption.